 That software scope is a pretty good program, though!

 Overall, this proved to be a lot of hassle.
 It is totally unusable for any practical purposes due to a limited signal bandwidth in both frequency domain (limited to 10KHz samples and clamped at the bottom range) and amplitude (must stay within +/- 1 V not to jeopardize the line in ADC), the inability to really measure the signal (no calibrated correlation to any voltage levels) and the absence of quality probes (which might help with the noise).

 One useful thing that could be utilized by this setup would be a software function generator – if wired out of the speaker channel and amplified in a controlled way (perhaps via a custom amplifier board?) it could be a nice (and cheap) function generator for up to 10KHz signals.

-I eventually bought a "real" oscilloscope, Rigol DS1102 and can't be happier with the purchase.
-It is a perfect entry level scope for an occasional hobby use.
+I eventually bought a “real” oscilloscope, Rigol DS1102, and can’t be happier with the purchase.
+It is a perfect entry-level scope for occasional hobby use.